dashjoin/json-schema-form/README.md

 * password: input is shown as *****
 * color: shows a color picker widge
 * datetime-local, email, month, tel, time, url, week: uses the browser native [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)

+### autocomplete choices

+The following fields control how select and autocomplete options are obtained from a REST backend:

+* choicesUrl: defines the REST service URL
+* choicesVerb: defines the HTTP verb to use for the REST service URL, default is POST
+* choicesUrlArgs: defines the REST service parameter.
+The convention is to have a single parameter.
+Multiple fields need to be wrapped into a single object
+* jsonPath: used to transform the REST result into a string array if it is not already in that form (please see [this website](https://jsonpath.com/) for more information)

+### layout options

+* horizontal (default): input controls are arranged horizontally and flex-wrap if there is insufficient space
+* vertical: input controls are arranged vertically
+* tab: controls are shown in tabs (only applies to arrays)
+* table: controls are shown in a table with the property names being the column names (only applies to an array of objects)

 Please also see the definition of the [Schema](https://github.com/dashjoin/json-schema-form/blob/master/projects/dashjoin/json-schema-form/src/lib/schema.ts) object.